 The Establishment's functional currency is US Dollars since significant portion of its sales and purchases are denominated and settled in that currency.
 However, the financial statements are presented in UAE Dirhams ("AED") being the currency of country of domicile.
-Amounts in UAE Dirhams are translated to US Dollars using the exchange rate of 1 US\$ = AED 3.6725.
+Amounts in US Dollars are translated to UAE Dirhams using the exchange rate of 1 US\$ = AED 3.6725 while recoding in the books of account the transactions entered by the Establishment in US Dollars.